digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/performance.rst

 Asynchronous Submissions
 ------------------------

-In order to achieve best performance, we suggest that you use asynchronous command submissions.
-However, please note that the async submission is only partially asynchronous, as the initial command interpretation and transaction building is included in that step, while the transaction validation and result finalization is not.
+In order to achieve the best performance, we suggest that you use asynchronous command submissions.
+However, please note that the async submission is only partially asynchronous, as the initial command interpretation and transaction building are included in that step, while the transaction validation and result finalization are not.
 This means that an async submission takes between 50 to 1000 ms, depending on command size and complexity.
 In the extreme case with a single thread submitting transactions, this would mean that you would only achieve a rate of one command per second.